seungwoochoe/dictionanki/README.md

 - Hide original words from example sentences with underscores (______).

 ## Limitations
-- Doesn't work with open compound words like *ice cream*.
+- Cannot work with open compound words like *ice cream*.
-- Doesn't work with phrases.
+- Cannot work with phrases.
-- Only get first defitition of homonym words.
+- Cannot get second+ defititions of homonym words.
 (Cannot get defitition of *bat2*.)

 ### Quick Action example (check *Releases* if you want use pre-made *Quick Action*)